Bony (character): The Sands of Windee

 While working in the late 1920s on his second 'Bony' novel, published in 1931 as The Sands of Windee, Arthur Upfield discussed plot ideas with his outback companions.
 He had hit on what seemed to be a foolproof way to hide the evidence of murder.
 One of his companions who was part of these early discussions was Snowy Rowles.

-He was later arrested on charges of murder of one man, but came to be associated with the murder of two other men.
+Rowles was later arrested on charges of murder of one man, but came to be associated with the murder of two other men.
 He had destroyed the physical evidence, apparently by the method discussed with Upfield.
 But in the last murder, he had left some evidence and was convicted and sentenced to death.
 Upfield was forced to testify to their earlier discussions at Rowles's trial.

 The ensuing publicity surrounding the sensational Murchison Murders—as they came to be called—greatly improved the sales of Upfield's 1931 novel.
 The ensuing notoriety helped to catalyze Upfield's rise to fame.